This article was published in the international Service Design Network’s Touchpoint magazine in October 2010.

 A fixation on operations and efficiencies can mechanise and de-humanise services.
 Siloed departments can quickly create bureaucratic hoops for customers to jump through.
 While customers seek customization, longer-term relationships, and largely measure experiences on qualitative grounds, organisations often consider success in quantitative efficiencies and short-term ROI.

 Key Performance Indicators would seem to be a happy medium, but can become subverted by target setting and the shortcuts necessary to achieve them.
 The minutiae of how to achieve something becomes an end in itself, obscuring and even detracting from why you’re trying to achieve it in the first place.
 Mark Fisher calls this effect Market Stalinism’ , after the USSR’s White Sea Canal project.
 The primary goal of allowing access for large cargo ships and tankers was hijacked by target squeezing, box-ticking and PR concerns.
-The result was a glorious media review of an efficiently completed canal, but in truth it was only deep enough to accommodate the small tourist steamers on which the journalists sat.
+The result was a glorious media review of an efficiently completed canal, delivered on time and budget, but in truth it was only deep enough to accommodate the small tourist steamers on which the journalists sat.

 Market Stalinism at work – Wherever you hear these signs.